How to print on the same line in Python

 print("\rDone! ")--OUTPUT--Done!

-This technique creates dynamic, single-line updates by using the carriage return character, \r.
-Unlike a newline, \r moves the cursor to the start of the current line, allowing you to overwrite what's already there.
-This is perfect for progress bars or status indicators.
+The carriage return character, \r, is the secret to creating dynamic, single-line updates.
+It moves the cursor to the start of the current line, allowing you to overwrite the text with each new print() call.
+This technique is perfect for progress bars or loading animations, especially when combined with using time in Python.

 Controlling the cursor with ANSI escape codes